jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 // If choice was "new list", OR there are no lists, get a name for the new list. if (listName === "")
 {
-	listName = popups.input("Enter a list to add to");
+	// Enter a new list name.
+Early out if not in a valid format listName = popups.input("Enter a list to add to");
 	if (!listName) { return null; }

-	// Make sure entered list name is in a valid format if (!listName.match(/^[_a-zA-Z][_a-zA-Z0-9]*$/))
+	if (!listName.match(/^[_a-zA-Z][_a-zA-Z0-9]*$/))
 	{
 		return expFormat(